 I would encourage new faculty to connect with a faculty mentor.
 My first year as a professor was so much more enjoyable because of the assistance of my mentor.
-She helped me learn the practical things I needed for day-to-day success and, more importantly, she guided me through the overarching developmental steps that I think a lot of new faculty go through, especially when transitioning from the workforce to teaching.
+She helped me learn the practical things I needed for day-to-day success and, more importantly, she guided me through the overarching developmental steps that new faculty go through, especially when transitioning from the workforce to teaching.
 For existing colleagues in my field, I would recommend finding ways to stay connected to the workforce.
 It benefits you as you stay informed about what’s going on in the field, and it helps your students because you have a network that comes in handy as they enter the workforce after graduation.

 How do you connect with your students?